Dr Culley is an immunologist working in the fields of respiratory inflammation and infection, and the influence of age

 Dr Culley works in the field of respiratory immunology and inflammation, particularly in the context of RSV infection, and the influence of age on respiratory immunity both in neonates and the elderly.
 Her research has been funded by the MRC, BMA, The Wellcome Trust, The Rosetrees Trust and Asthma UK.

-Dr Culley is Course Director for the BSc in Immunity and Infection.
-She leads the Application of Genomics in Infectious Disease module of the MSc in Genomic Medicine.
-She is Committee member, School 1 lead and Tutor for The Wellcome Trust 4-Year PhD Training Programme in the Molecular & Cellular Basis of Infection.
+Dr Culley is Head of Assessment for Phase Two (Year 4) of the Medical undergraduate programme.
+She is organising committee member for The Wellcome Trust 4-Year PhD Training Programme in the Molecular & Cellular Basis of Infection.
 She was awarded a Certificate in Advanced Studies in Learning and Teaching in 2010 and is a Fellow of the Higher Education Academy.

 Dr Culley is a member of the local AWERB committee and is academic lead for the St Mary's campus core flow cytometry facility.

-She is the Treasurer, a Trustee and media spokesperson for the British Society for Immunology.
+She is the Treasurer and a Trustee of the British Society for Immunology.

 et al., 2017, Group B streptococcus and respiratory syncytial virus immunisation during pregnancy: a landscape analysis, Lancet Infectious Diseases, Vol:17, ISSN:1473-3099, Pages:e223-e234